Harriet Burns: Walt Disney Imagineering

-Burns' first job in Los Angeles was at Dice Display Industries Cooperative Exchange.
+Burns's first job in Los Angeles was at Dice Display Industries Cooperative Exchange.
 She designed props and sets for television shows, including the Colgate Comedy Hour, as well as interiors and sets for floor shows and hotels in Las Vegas, including The Dunes.
 She also worked at a tourist attraction theme park in Lake Arrowhead, California, called Santa's Village during the mid-1950s.
 When the attraction closed, a friend advised Burns to apply for open positions at Disney.

 Burns began working at Disney Studios in 1955 as a prop and set painter for the Mickey Mouse Club.
 She helped to design and build the famed Mouse Clubhouse which was a featured fixture on the show.
 Her appearance caused her to stand out on the set, as she dressed in high heels and a skirt to work with the hardware and tools, such as the drill press and sanders.

 Burns shared a workstation at the Disney Studio with a fellow Disney employee named Fred Joerger.
 Joerger was a model builder for WED Enterprises, which is now known as Walt Disney Imagineering.
 He was working on prototype models for the future Disneyland theme park.
 In addition to her job as a set builder, Burns began working with Joerger in Disney's model shop building miniature prototypes of Disneyland buildings and attractions.
 WED Enterprises originally consisted of just three members — Harriet Burns, Fred Joerger and Wathel Rogers — and became known as the WED Model Shop.
 WED Enterprises was eventually renamed to Walt Disney Imagineering, which alluded to the engineering and imagination needed to design Disney theme park attractions.

 Burns contributed greatly to the development of Disneyland at WED Enterprises by creating both miniature models and actual theme park attractions.
 One of Burns's first assignments was to craft a model of Sleeping Beauty Castle, a Disneyland landmark which opened with the theme park on July 17, 1955.
 She continued to work on Disneyland expansions after the park's grand opening.
-Burns designed models of the Matterhorn Bobsleds attraction as a 1/100th scale replica of the famous Matterhorn in Switzerland.
+Burns designed models of the Matterhorn Bobsleds attraction as a 1/100 scale replica of the famous Matterhorn in Switzerland.